Gurux/Gurux.Serial.Python/README.md

 If you have problems you can ask your questions in Gurux [Forum](http://www.gurux.org/forum).

+Note!
+Minimum requirements for Gurux project is Python 3.6.
+This is because projects are depending on Flag and IntFlag.

 You can get source codes from http://www.github.com/gurux or intall package:

 ```python